dwrlewis/Irregular-Dataset-Join-Concept/README.md

 -   Colour scaling for primary, secondary, and tertiary data values relative to expected amounts.
 Non-numeric values are left wihout highlights

 This enables for easier isolation of anomalies in the data recording methodology across test areas and how to account for this.
+Included in the [dummy data folder](https://github.com/dwrlewis/Site-Converter/tree/master/Dummy%20Data) is an example export of all the test data joined into a single consolidated file with no filters applied.

 ![alt text](https://github.com/dwrlewis/Site-Converter/blob/0ca3230f265415ba9d96eae3b9129f7832062c87/README%20Images/image10.png)